sylv256/bettercon-25/README.md

 ---

-# This Pack Is Unsupported!
+# BlanketCon '25: Unsup 1.1 Edition
-Support will not be given.
+**This pack is unofficial**, so **don't harass the official pack creators**.
+If an issue is encountered, **create an issue on this repository**.
 This pack is meant for players needing Unsup 1.1.

 **BlanketCon '25** is an in-minecraft virtual event that runs from March 28th through March 31st, 2025.